For information about the Affordable Care Act and Health Insurance Marketplace, please visit www.healthcare.gov.

 PHONE: (352) 377-2002

-Contact Scarborough Insurance with any specific plan questions or concerns, or if you prefer to enroll through their agency directly.
+Contact local insurance agent Scarborough Insurance with any specific coverage questions, or if you prefer to enroll through their agency directly.

 A referral from a Student Health Care Center provider may be necessary when using university-sponsored health insurance.
 Please consult your carrier for any benefit limitations on prescription drugs, mental health, chiropractic care, ambulatory care, dental accidents, elective abortion, anesthesiology, assistant surgeons and more.
 If you are subject to a pre-existing condition investigation, please contact the insurance company directly with questions.